 - Ensure your hands and feet are dry before opening the panel or breakers.

 - Find the breaker labeled “furnace” or “heat,” and double-check it’s switched “on.”
 If the breaker has tripped, it will be in the middle or “off” spot.

-- With one hand, firmly flip the breaker to the “on” spot.
-If the breaker trips right away and pops back to “off,” don’t touch it and contact a team member from KDM Service Corporation at 205-208-8090 immediately.
+- With one hand, firmly flip the breaker to the “on” position.
+If the breaker trips right away and pops back to “off,” don't try to reset it and contact a team member from KDM Service Corporation at 205-208-8090 immediately.